Miqqou/MemoryPro/README.md

 Picture 2.
 Old version of the game.

 ## Game's instructions
-- Start the game by entering the number of players (2-99) and the desired number of cards (default range: 1-26000).
+- Start the game by entering the number of players (2-99) and the desired number of card pairs (default range: 1-26000).
 Click the "Start" button to initiate the game and the timer.
 - Players take turns revealing cards by clicking on them.
 After revealing, click the "End Turn" button.
 The card faces are hidden, and the turn passes to the next player unless the cards guessed were identical.
 In that case, the player continues their turn, and the correctly guessed cards remain visible.
 - The game continues until all pairs of cards are revealed on the table.

 - Reset the game at any point by pressing the reset key.
-This action prompts the re-entry of initial values (number of players and cards).
+This action prompts the re-entry of initial values (number of players and card pairs).
-- Quit the game using the designated quit key.
+- Quit the game by pressing the designated quit button.

 ## Future TODOs